jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgds_databasemaintenanceschedule.md

 ---

 It is highly recommended that regular maintenance is performed to maintain efficient data retrieval.
 Scheduling automatic maintenance is just one step in the recommended maintenance plan.
-For more information, see Maintenance plan for Spotlight Statistics Repository and Playback Database.
+For more information, see [Maintenance plan for Spotlight Statistics Repository and Playback Database][enterprise_backend_maintenanceplan].

 ## Configure the database maintenance schedule from the Spotlight Client